Oberesford/MultivariateLinearRegression-/README.md

 # MultivariateLinearRegression

+- Unfortunately due to the lack of GPUs available, I am unable to branch out and start doing proper ML And Deeplearning tasks.

 This is a simple project designed so everyone can understand how to write a similar script.

 This prodject uses Multivarite Linear Reggresion to fit a "line of best fit" to our data so it can estimate a value for our desired data (In this prodjets case, Life expectancy)